Ankojin/Terraform-VM-Project/README.md

+Python code will import the information from the CSV and write to the terraform configuration.

 This script is a Terraform configuration that defines resources for deploying either a Linux or Windows virtual machine (VM) on Microsoft Azure, with additional features such as data disks and custom provisioning.
 Here's a breakdown of the key sections:

 1. Linux VM Configuration: